GodfredAsa/flask_docker_mongodb_api_math/README.md

 ## Running the built project
   1. docker-compose up

-  GUIDE
-## Dockerfile
+## GUIDE
-  1. setup the configuration
+  1. Dockerfile: setup the configuration
   2. docker-compose.yml : configures the services
   3. requirements.txt " contains the dependencies for running the app on ubuntu server